Easy As Cookies

 How to Make Strawberry and Cream Scones

-Blend another ½ cup (or 70 grams) of strawberries with the sugar, cream or milk, egg, and vanilla extract.
-Blending it now will start macerating the strawberries, especially important if you're using off-peak strawberries.
+Two: Blend another ½ cup (70 grams) of strawberries with the sugar, cream or milk, egg, and vanilla extract - a bullet blender works well, but a small food chopper also works.
+Blending it now will start macerating the strawberries, which matters if yours aren't at peak ripeness.
+Don't blend too long; the egg doesn't need to be worked that much.

 In a bowl, butter has been cut into flour until it's the size of uneven, small crumbs.
 A pastry cutter rests inside the bowl with the mixture.